 \section{Generative model}

-As already mentioned, DVAEs consider a sequence of observed random vectors $\myx[1:T] = \{\myx[t] \in \mathbb{R}^F\}_{t=1}^T$ and a sequence a latent random vectors $\myz[1:T]= \{\myz[t] \in \mathbb{R}^L\}_{t=1}^T$.
-As opposed to the ``static'' VAE, and similarly to SSMs, all those data sequences are assumed to be temporally correlated and can have more or less complex (cross-)dependencies across time.
-Defining the generative model consists in specifying the joint distribution of the observed and latent sequential data, through the pdfs $p_{\theta}(\myx[1:T], \myz[1:T])$, which parameters are provided by DNNs, and which depend on a set of parameters $\theta$.
+As already mentioned, DVAEs consider a sequence of observed random vectors $\myx[1:T] = \{\myx[t] \in \mathbb{R}^F\}_{t=1}^T$ and that of latent random vectors $\myz[1:T]= \{\myz[t] \in \mathbb{R}^L\}_{t=1}^T$.
+As opposed to the a ``static'' VAE and similarly to SSMs, these two data sequences are assumed to be temporally correlated and can have somewhat complex (cross-)dependencies across time.
+Defining a DVAE generative model involves specifying the joint distribution of the observed and latent sequential data, $p_{\theta}(\myx[1:T], \myz[1:T])$, the parameters of which are provided by DNNs, which themselves depend on a set of parameters $\theta$.

-When the model is working in the so-called \emph{driven mode}, one additionally considers an input sequence of observed random vectors $\myu[1:T] = \{\myu[t] \in \mathbb{R}^U\}_{t=1}^T$, in which case $\myx[1:T]$ is seen as the output sequence.
-In that case, to define the full generative model, we need to specify the joint distribution $p_{\theta}(\myx[1:T], \myz[1:T], \myu[1:T])$.
-However, in practice we are usually only interested in modeling the generative process of $\myx[1:T]$ and $\myz[1:T]$ given the input sequence $\myu[1:T]$.
-Loosely speaking, the input sequence is assumed deterministic while $\myx[1:T]$ and $\myz[1:T]$ are stochastic.
-Therefore, as commonly done in the DVAE literature \citep{krishnan2015deep,fraccaro2016sequential,fraccaro2017disentangled} we will only focus on modeling the distribution $p_{\theta}(\myx[1:T], \myz[1:T] | \myu[1:T])$.
+When the model works in the so-called \emph{driven mode}, one additionally considers an input sequence of observed random vectors $\myu[1:T] = \{\myu[t] \in \mathbb{R}^U\}_{t=1}^T$, and in that case, $\myx[1:T]$ is considered the output sequence.
+In this case, to define the full generative model, we need to specify the joint distribution $p_{\theta}(\myx[1:T], \myz[1:T], \myu[1:T])$.
+However, in practice, we are usually only interested in modeling the generative process of $\myx[1:T]$ and $\myz[1:T]$ given the input sequence $\myu[1:T]$.
+Loosely speaking, the input sequence is assumed deterministic, while $\myx[1:T]$ and $\myz[1:T]$ are stochastic.
+Therefore, as is commonly observed in the DVAE literature \citep{krishnan2015deep,fraccaro2016sequential,fraccaro2017disentangled}, we will only focus on modeling the distribution $p_{\theta}(\myx[1:T], \myz[1:T] | \myu[1:T])$.

-In the following, we will first omit to denote the parameters $\theta$ when defining the general structure of dependencies in the generative model.
-We will come back to this point later, when introducing how RNNs are used to parametrize the model.
-Also, in a general manner, we will consider the model in driven mode, i.e., with $\myu[1:T]$ as input, since it is more general that in undriven mode, i.e., with no ``external'' input.
-The undriven mode equations can obtained from the driven mode equations by simply removing $\myu[1:T]$.
+In the following section, we will first omit $\theta$ when defining the general structure of dependencies in the generative model.
+We will specify the parameter notation later when introducing how RNNs are used to parametrize the model.
+In addition, we will consider the model in the driven mode (i.e., with $\myu[1:T]$ as input) as it is more general than that in the undriven mode (i.e., with no ``external'' input).
+The undriven mode equations can be obtained from the driven mode equations by simply removing $\myu[1:T]$.